drivendataorg/zamba/README.md

 `zamba` is significantly faster when using a machine with a GPU instead of just a CPU.
 To use a GPU, you must be using an [nvidia gpu](https://www.nvidia.com/Download/index.aspx?lang=en-us), [installed and configured CUDA](https://developer.nvidia.com/cuda-downloads), and [installed and configured CuDNN](https://developer.nvidia.com/cudnn) per their specifications.
 Once this is done, you can select to install the version of zamaba that uses `tensorflow` compiled for GPU.

-When a user installs `zamba` she should specifue have a GPU or a CPU installed.
+When a user installs `zamba` that user must specify to install the GPU or CPU version.
 If the user fails to make this specification, **no version of tensorflow will be installed, thus everything will fail.**

 To install for development with **tensorflow cpu**
 ```